-(ix) Other revenue
+(ix) Underwriting business

-For the e years end ed December 31,
+For the years end led December 31,

-Other revenue 2 021 2020
+Stock service income 2022 2021

-Associates \$ 3 3
+Associates \$ 123 121

-Other related parties 42

-Total \$ 45 3
+Handling fee revenues from underwriting securion consignment ties on

+Funds issued by associate \$ 116

+1 unus issues of ussociate

-Receipts in advance nber 31, 021 December 31, 2020
+Accounts receivable December 31, 2022 December 31, 2021

-Associates \$ 2 -
+Associates \$ 10 10

+x) Other revenue

+For the years end led December 31,

+Other revenue 2022 2021

+Associates \$2 3

-(x) Custody account business
+xi) Custody account business

-For the years er ided December 31,
+For the years end led December 31.

-Custody account business revenue 2021 2020
+Custody account business revenue 2022 2021

-Second-level subsidiaries (note) \$7,514 6,600
+Second-level subsidiaries (note) \$ 6,045 7,514

-December 31, December 31,
+Accounts receivable December 31, 2022 December 31, 2021

-Accounts receivable 2021 2020

-Second-level subsidiaries (note) \$571 680
+Second-level subsidiaries (note) \$ 577 571

-(xi) Accrued receivable

-Accounts receivable/ Other receivable nber 31, 021 December 31, 2020
+xii) Accrued receivable Accounts receivable/ Other receivable December 31, 2022 December 31, 2021

-Subsidiaries \$ 84 114
+Subsidiaries \$ 80 84

-Other related parties - 3

-Total \$ 84 117

-- Note: The Company provides custody account business for customers of the second-level subsidiary CSC Securities (HK) Ltd. The custody account is for the customers of the second-level subsidiary to trade and custody the relevant funds and securities as FINI.
+Note: The Company provides custody account business for customers of the second-level subsidiary CSC Securities (HK) Ltd. The custody account is for the customers of the second-level subsidiary to trade and custody the relevant funds and securities as FINI.
 The second-level subsidiary recorded custody account business on a net basis, recognizing net income and net accrued receivable.
-Therefore, there are no custodian costs and payables to the Company on the book of the second-level subsidiary that need to be eliminated in the consolidated financial statements. - (xii) The Company provided the Letter of Comfort to the banks which loaned to subsidiaries CSC International Holdings Ltd. and CSC Securities (HK) Ltd.
+Therefore, there are no custodian costs and payables to the Company on the book of the second-level subsidiary that need to be eliminated in the consolidated financial statements.

+(xiii) The Company provided the Letter of Comfort to the banks which loaned to subsidiaries CSC International Holdings Ltd. and CSC Securities (HK) Ltd.

-(8) Pledged assets:
+(8) Assets Pledged as security: